Manthan6598/Speckers-Speech-Controlled-Checkers/README.md

 The Game starts with player speaking the command : "START" and ends with player speaking the command : "EXIT"

-RED Team is initially starts with game by default.
+RED Team initially starts with game by default.

 Both the Team players needs to speak in the command combination of :